CharudattaGhute/Password-Generator/README.md

 ## Password-Generator

 A simple web application to generate passwords with customizable criteria such as length, inclusion of uppercase letters, lowercase letters, numbers, and special characters.
-The application provides feedback on password strength, indicating whether the generated password is weak or strong based on its length and change the color related to strength
+The application provides feedback on password strength, indicating whether the generated password is weak or strong based on its length and change the color related to strength.

 ## Technologies Used